Is it if or when we sin? What’s in a word?

 As I mentioned above, we might fall into temporary sin if we let our guard down and permit temptation to take hold.
 Nevertheless we do not have to.
 If we can exercise faith in the presence of Christ and walk in His Spirit for five minutes, can we not do it for ten?
 How about half an hour?
 An hour?
 Five hours?
 A day?
 Forever?

 For any Christian to be able to sin, he first has to cease exercising faith in the conscious presence of Christ.
-The very moment we halt our faith we open ourselves up to fall.
+The very moment we halt our faith in the presence of Christ, we open ourselves up to fall.
 If we claim that we abide in Him we ought to walk in the light that Christ has given us through His Word.
-(See 1John 2:6)
+(See 1John 2:6).

 John leaves no room for doubt

-The letter of 1John is full of admonishings and counsel to walk pure before God.
+The letter of 1John admonishes and counsels to walk pure before God.
 Sin has no place in the true Christian.
 Those who choose to believe the false doctrine of continued sin in the believer’s life will shrink away from Christ’s appearing (1John 2:28).
 Their unrepentant sin will have separated them from Him (Is 59:2).

 Everyone who chooses to believe in Christ for salvation and have a life in Him, purifies himself (1John 3:3).
 For we can’t have one without the other.
 No one who abides in Him sins; and adversely, no one who lives in continued sin has experienced Him let alone knows Him (1John 3:6).
 Christians are born of God and do not practice a life of sin (1John 3:9).

 Don’t let them deceive you

 The one who practices righteousness (i.e. lives a pure life in conduct, speech and thought) is righteous (1John 3: 7).
 Everyone who does not, is not!
 Do not allow yourself to be deceived by this awful doctrine of theirs .
 It is contrary to the essence of God, and negates the purpose of Christ.